MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 5. From this output, make a note of the symmetric key and the AppPrincialId.

-    It is important that you make a copy of the symmetric key because you cannot retrieve it in full later so if you do not know it, you will have to create a new service principal the next time you need to authenticate to the Azure Rights Management service.
+    It is important that you make a copy of this symmetric key, now.
+You cannot retrieve this key later, so if you do not know it when you next need to authenticate to the Azure Rights Management service, you will have to create a new service principal.

 From these instructions and our examples, we have the three identifiers required to run Set-RMSServerAuthentication: